Sheffield Ski Village: Fires

 On 29 April 2012, the main building of the Ski Village was destroyed by a fire.
 The blaze occurred in the early hours of the morning and no-one was injured.
 This fire was subsequently ruled to have started accidentally, with subsequent fires on the site being treated as arson.

 On 1 May 2012, a small hut at the top of the main slope containing controls for the ski lifts was destroyed in a second fire in the early hours of the morning.

 On 21 May 2012, the former snowflex nursery slope was partially destroyed in a third fire, again started deliberately.

 On 24 April 2013, the remaining wooden outbuildings of the former Adventure Mountain outdoor playground were set on fire, destroying the only remaining infrastructure on the site.

 By August 2016 the site had suffered from approximately 50 arson attacks.

 On 11 April 2017, a further arson attack at the site occurred after two fires were started.

 On 22 September 2017, a fire broke out in the old pump house in an incident thought to be an accident caused by another bonfire nearby.

 On 14 October 2017, a fire broke out at the site and the fire brigade were called, who found some fly tipped items and some of the material used to make the old ski slopes alight.

 On 6 June 2018, the site was again reported to be on fire.

 On 20 July 2022, the site was again reported to be on fire.

 An unrelated wildfire on adjacent grassland swept into the Ski Village site on 2 September 2018, causing further damage to numerous buildings and structures on the site.

+On 23 April 2025, the site was again reported to be on fire.

 Since the initial fire, the site has remained closed to the public aside from a brief attempt by the Sharks Ski Club to hold sessions in May 2012, which were stopped when the ski lift motors and power ancillaries were stolen.
 The site has stood derelict and has been blighted by significant fly tipping, theft, arson and vandalism ever since.